ilkrkilic/MBG6133_Midterm/README.md

 **2. Usage of the tool**

 ### Explanation of the Tool ###
  This tool can be used to simulate the docking process of the proteins to their ligands.
-As you may know the protein docking process is actually hard to visualize as we don't have most of the tools that can show the interaction of a protein with its ligand
+As you may know the protein docking process is actually hard to visualize as we don't have most of the tools that can show the interaction of a protein with its ligand.
+ So how do we